 A boozy dessert that ticks all the boxes — creamy and rich with festive flavors.
 Make it ahead and just leave it in the fridge until you're ready to serve it!

-The problem with testing boozy recipes is that -hiccup- they’re usually really good and we end up a little jolly by the end of it.
-No harm there, but it makes it very hard to write when you really need a nap to sleep off the testing phase!
+The problem with testing boozy recipes is that — hiccup — they’re usually really good and we end up a little jolly in the end.
+No harm there, but it's very hard to write when you really need a nap to sleep off the testing phase!
 Today’s culprit was Grand Marnier Vanilla Pudding, it’s my new favorite dessert.
-I would stop right there, but it’s actually only one element of this show stopping Holiday Spirit Trifle.
-And by ‘spirit’ we mean business 🥃 .
+I would stop right there, but it’s actually only one element of this show-stopping Holiday Spirit Trifle.
+And by ‘spirit’ we mean business. 🥃

-With the holidays barreling towards us, gingerbread, oranges and Grand Marnier come together in one gorgeous bowl of, how shall we say it, “YUM”.
-It’s a riff off the old classic of lady fingers and brandy, and the layering technique is from none other than the lovely @maryberry herself.
+With the holidays barreling towards us, gingerbread, oranges and Grand Marnier come together in one gorgeous bowl of, how shall we say it, “YUM.”
+It’s a riff off of a classic trifle with lady fingers and brandy, and the layering technique is from none other than the lovely @maryberry herself.
 You need to dig deep into the bowl to make sure you get all the good jingle juice at the bottom!

-The puddings need to be prepared ahead of assembling the trifle, so please plan ahead!
+The puddings need to be prepared ahead of assembling the trifle, so please start early!
 This looks beautiful in a traditional trifle bowl, which has straight vertical sides, but any glass bowl will do at a pinch. xoxo Kirsty

 Ingredients (serves 12)

 1 pack of orange flavored gelatin pudding, prepared according to package instructions

 1 pack of vanilla custard (yielding 2 cups/ 475 ml pudding) prepared according to package instructions

 500g (17oz) Lebkuchen, ginger cake, or gingerbread cake (not cookies), cubed

 6 tablespoons Grand Marnier, divided